 Studying together is a fantastic way to get to know fellow students.

-Student art is frequently hung up in the hallways.
+Student art, like the Intermediate School mask project, is frequently hung up in the hallways.

 The friendships that are made in Intermediate School can last a lifetime.

 Students perform in several concerts over the course of the school year.